 - 13. Where can I access further information?

 First point of contact is usually the class teacher although appointments can be made to meet with the headteacher or SENCO.
 The school website and brochure provides a wealth of information about the school and includes links to the school’s SEND policy.
 Please go to www.kirklingtonprimary.net or visit the school.
-Please contact the office manager to make an appointment on 01636 812360 Parents are also advised to contact Parent Partnership at; http://www.ppsnotts.org.uk/ or IPSEA (Independent Parental Special Education Advice) at www.ipsea.org.uk
+Please contact the Business Manager to make an appointment on 01636 812360.
+Parents are also advised to contact Parent Partnership at; http://www.ppsnotts.org.uk/ or IPSEA (Independent Parental Special Education Advice) at www.ipsea.org.uk